Chronic Lymphocytic Leukemia

 How is CLL diagnosed?

-Your caregiver will ask you about your symptoms and examine you.
+Your caregiver will ask about your symptoms and examine you.
 He will feel your abdomen to see if your liver or spleen is larger than normal.
 An enlarged liver or spleen is a sign that your body has too many WBCs.
 He will check your neck, armpits, and groin for large lymph nodes.
 You may need the following:

 How is CLL treated?